coseyo/beeconfig/README.md

 It will load conf/dev/database.ini if you run in dev mode, or load conf/prod/database.ini in prod mode.

 If can not find the file in above dir, it will load conf/database.ini.

+- add func ParseDIYToMap and ParseDIYToMaps to convert json object to golang map